microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 	 ./geth attach HTTPS_URL
 	```

-1. Now use the following command to unlock the account, replacing ACCOUNT_ADDRESS with the account address you copied in Step 2 and PASSWORD with the transaction-node password you specified in the previous exercise:
+1. Now use the following command to unlock the account, replacing ACCOUNT_ADDRESS with the account address you copied in Step 2 and PASSWORD with the member-account password you specified in the previous exercise:

 	```
 	web3.personal.unlockAccount("ACCOUNT_ADDRESS", "PASSWORD", 28800)